 Play around with how you arrange the elements, such as videos or photos.
 Use media-rich content like a giant image as a background versus plain text.
 We’ve talked about it on this blog before, but plain text emails can work incredibly well, especially if you want an intimate feel.
 You know, like what you’re going for in a newsletter.

 We just wrote a great updated guide on A/B testing, so make sure you read that.
-We even shared some tips on split testing using email marketing tools such as Campaign Monitor, AWeber, and MailChimp, which you may use already.
+We even shared some tips on split testing using email marketing alternatives such as Campaign Monitor, AWeber, and MailChimp, which you may use already.

 You also to have comprehensive analytics software for tracking and measuring your newsletter success.
 Each week or each month, you can view metrics like open rates, click-through rates, and even website traffic as it relates to your newsletter.
 Watch as these metrics change over the days and weeks before making a judgment call on whether it’s worth it to continue with a newsletter.
 Sometimes it takes weeks to see results and other times months, so have some patience!

-8 Tips for Making an Email Newsletter People Can’t Wait to Read
+8 Tips for Making an Email Newsletter People Can’t-Wait to Read

 As promised, here are eight of our top tips for making the most enticing newsletter around.